1 Get off to a great start

 We like to think that all of the above is good advice for TV planning in general (and Thinkbox awards in particular), but obviously it’s all meaningless unless it actually delivers a business result for the client.
 In every case our TV planning led to demonstrable business success for our clients, which ultimately has to be more important than awards recognition.
 Just.

-Entries for the Thinkbox TV Planning Awards close on Friday 15 March.
+Entries for the Thinkbox TV Planning Awards are closed for 2019.
 For more information visit here.